Therapy Dogs Ohio | Animal Assisted Therapy Ohio | Angel Paws

 Teams scored Not Ready are encouraged to try again, (but not the same day).
 Many times, the team does not test well the first time, but passes with flying colors the second time.
 Teams scored Not Appropriate (any extreme stress or aggression) are NOT allowed to try again.

 Pet Partners must be re-evaluated every two years to assure continued suitability and to maintain standards of quality and consistency; and the animal must be re-screened for health annually.
-Good Team Evaluation Renewal tips can be found on our 2 Year Renewal page and below - these tips are equally important for new volunteer candidates to keep in mind as they begin training and socializing their pets in preparation to pass the test for the first time and for veteran Pet Partners.
+Team Evaluation Testing & Renewal tips can be found below - these tips are equally important for new volunteer candidates to keep in mind as they begin training and socializing their pets in preparation to pass the test for the first time and for veteran Pet Partners.

 The Pet Partners® Skills & Aptitude Test